devd-99/permit2/README.md

 - `main.ts`: The main script that performs token swaps on Uniswap V3.
 - `check_allowance.ts`: A utility script to check Permit2 allowances.
+- `ethPurchase.ts`: A script to purchase WETH by wrapping ETH.
 - `main_test.ts`: A simple test file (currently contains a placeholder test).

 ## Key Features